Dr. Russell Hitchings

 - Hitchings, R. and Latham, A. 2016.
 Indoor versus outdoor running: understanding how recreational exercise comes to inhabit environments through practitioner talk.
 Transactions of the Institute of British Geographers (available online)

 - Wade, F., Hitchings, R. and Shipworth, M. 2016.
 Understanding the missing middle men of domestic heating: installers as a community of professional practice in th UK.
-Energy Research and Social Science (in press)
+Energy Research and Social Science (available online)

 - Wade, F., Shipworth, M. and Hitchings, R. 2016.
 Influencing the central heating technologies installed in homes: the role of social capital in supply chain networks.
 Energy policy (available online)